 Nickname(s): Palmetto State

 Motto: Dum Spiro Spero (While I Breathe, I Hope)

 Flower: Yellow Jessamine

 Bird: Carolina Wren

-- On November 2, 1954, former governor Strom Thurmond became the first person to be elected to the U.S. Senate as a write-in candidate, winning 63 percent of the vote.
+- On November 2, 1954, former Governor Strom Thurmond became the first person to be elected to the U.S. Senate as a write-in candidate, winning 63 percent of the vote.
 Thurmond served the state of South Carolina as senator for 47 years, five months and eight days.

-- In 2000, the Confederate flag was removed from the dome on top of the State House and placed on the grounds near the Confederate Soldier Monument in response to a NAACP boycott of the state and protests over its legacy.
+- In 2000, the Confederate flag was removed from the dome on top of the State House and placed on the grounds near the Confederate Soldier Monument in response to an NAACP boycott of the state and protests over its legacy.
 More than 10 years later, the flag’s location continues to be the subject of ongoing controversy.